Pull the official Prometheus image

 Conclusion

 Setting up Prometheus for Docker provides a powerful monitoring solution for containerized environments.
-By following this guide, you've learned how to integrate these technologies, implement best practices, and troubleshoot common issues.
-Remember, effective monitoring is an ongoing process - continue to refine your setup as your needs evolve.
-Happy monitoring!
+By following this guide, you've learned how to integrate these technologies and implement best practices.
+Start with basic monitoring and gradually expand your setup with additional components like Alertmanager and Pushgateway as needed.

 FAQ